-Sombrio Beach is a beautiful stone beach nestled inside the Juan de Fuca Provincial Park on the west coast of Southern Vancouver Island.
+Sombrio Beach is a beautiful stone and sand beach nestled inside the Juan de Fuca Provincial Park on the west coast of Southern Vancouver Island.
 It offers scenic beauty, gorgeous waterfalls, hiking, and surfing and is a great place to relax and watch marine and wildlife.

-One of the highlights of the beach is a Hidden Waterfall that cascades into an emerald green canyon.
+One of the highlights of the beach is a Hidden Waterfall that cascades into an emerald-green canyon.
 The waterfall is located just steps away from the beach.
 Make sure to bring a camera to capture some unique photos!

 Sombrio Beach has some sandy areas but is predominantly made of cobblestones.
 You can bask in the natural beauty of the coastal landscape as you walk along the shoreline or have a picnic.